keerah/Deadline-scripts/CustomNotify/README.md

 ## Installation

 Download the folder and place it into your Deadline repository's subfolder `\DeadlineRepository10\custom\events`.<br>
-Use the Tools menu in superuser mode to change the settings.
+Use the Tools -> Configure Events menu in superuser mode to change the settings.

 ## Roadmap